khutchuasopi-ops/Qa-Manual-Testing-Portfolio/02-Manual-QA-Chatbot-Testing/Test-Execution.md

 `I want to buy it`

-**Observed result:**
+**Observed Result:**

-The chatbot recognized the purchase intent and explained that the user could use the product page, cart, or online installment options.
+The chatbot recognized the purchase intent and explained that the user could continue through the product page, cart, or available payment options.

 However, it did not move into a structured checkout flow with a clear product summary and confirmation.

-**Result:** Needs improvement
+**Result:** Needs Improvement

 This was documented as a UX / recommendation rather than a confirmed functional defect.

 ---

-## 13. Payment Method
+## 4.13 Payment Method

 **Test:**

 `Can I pay cash?`

-**Observed result:**
+**Observed Result:**

-The chatbot explained that cash payment was available in physical stores and described online payment options.
+The chatbot explained the available payment options.

+**Result:** Pass

-**Result:** Pass / No defect confirmed.
+No defect was confirmed during this test.

 ---

-## 14. Pickup
+## 4.14 Pickup / Availability

 **Test:**

 `Can I pick it up tomorrow?`

-**Observed result:**
+**Observed Result:**

-The chatbot said pickup could be possible if the product was in stock and asked which branch the user preferred.
+The chatbot indicated that pickup could depend on product availability and asked for additional information.

-**Result:** Needs verification
+**Result:** Needs Verification

-The chatbot did not actually verify a specific product's real-time stock during this conversation.
+The chatbot did not verify real-time stock availability during this conversation.

 ---

-## 15. Operator Handoff
+## 4.15 Operator Handoff

 **Test:**

 `Connect me to operator`

-**Observed result:**
+**Observed Result:**

-The system confirmed:

-`Your request has been sent to an operator.`
+The system confirmed that the request had been sent to an operator.

+**Result:** Pass

-**Result:** Pass for operator request submission.
+The operator request was successfully submitted.

 ---

-## 16. Return to AI After Operator Request
+## 4.16 Return to AI After Operator Request

 **Test:**